The Tough Love Plea: Be Honest

 1. Master Color Theory:

 "Play with color.
 Give yourself an assignment such as for one month, use NOTHING straight from the package.
 Do some exercises to play with values.
 If you don't have the color book, get it and grind through some of the exercises and hit Maggie Maggio's web site.
 Honestly, actually doing the exercises (piano scales, anyone?) will make you very dissatisfied with colors straight from the package and you will find your own niche in terms of color.
 It will change the way your eye sees color, when you get the value range of lights and darks, it looks more deliberate and it reads better.
-It's more pleasing."
+It's more pleasing."2.
+Be Advanced

 "Resist using scrap materials for new projects UNLESS they are worthy of being used.
 Clayers often have pieces of scrap patterns that are too nice to throw away, but they may not be the right choice for new piece.
-'Close enough' isn't a good artistic choice."
+'Close enough' isn't a good artistic choice."4.
+Move from Pattern to Design

 "Experimentation is good, but find a way to make your shop look unified.
 Color and style statements go along way in this department.
 Having a style or a voice doesn't mean that all your stuff needs to look the same, nor does it mean you will keep repeating a narrow range of "tricks".
-What is DOES mean is that you will have an artistic home base from which you can then branch out on exploratory adventures, and then touch back there as needed."
+What is DOES mean is that you will have an artistic home base from which you can then branch out on exploratory adventures, and then touch back there as needed."6.
+Create what YOU love.

 "A couple years ago I didn't do well anywhere.
 I got tons of compliments but few sales even though I was trying to design for the markets I was selling in.
 Well, it got to a point where I realized that I was trying too hard to make things based on what others might like and what sold before and I wasn't enjoying it.
 So, my new rule is I won't make/put on sale anything I wouldn't want to wear or own myself.
 Seems a little backwards but my sales have rocketed since I did that and only then did I start winning awards as well."